netmet1/constellation_nodectl/README.md

     start   | - start node services on Node

+    stop    | - stop node services on Node

+    join    | - join the testnet 2.0 network

+    leave   | - force node to leave cluster

     count   | - count number of peers seen on the network and if your system is seen (true/false)

     find    | - Is my IP address found on the network if an ip address <x.x.x.x> is supplied the system will lookup that IP address entered to determine if it is found on the network

     peers   | - show a list of all IP addresses found on the network.

     whoami  | - show your system's external ip

-    stop    | - stop node services on Node

     restart | - restart node services on Node and join

     restart_only | - restart node services on Node but don't join.

+    check_connection | - checks the debug api for peer on both the node performing genesis and the edge node and reports back status

     upgrade-nodectl | - upgrade nodectl to latest version

     disable-root-ssh | - have nodectl restrict access to your root user

-    enable-root-ssh  | - have ndoectl re-enable access to your root user
+    enable-root-ssh  | - have nodectl re-enable access to your root user

-    join    | - join the testnet 2.0 network

     health  | - show basic health elements of your Node
               - show the current 15 minute CPU load and